Coprinus comatus: Habitat and distribution

-It grows in groups in places which are often unexpected, such as green areas in towns.
-It occurs widely in grasslands and meadows in North America and Europe, from June through to November in the UK.
-It appears to have been introduced to Australia, New Zealand and Iceland.
+It grows in groups in grasslands and meadows in North America and Europe, from June through to November in the United Kingdom.
+It appears to have been introduced to Australia, New Zealand, and Iceland.

+Ecology

 Coprinus comatus is a nematophagous fungus capable of killing and digesting the nematode species Panagrellus redivivus and Meloidogyne arenaria.

 Edibility

 It is a choice edible mushroom, especially when young, before the gills start to turn black.
 They should be prepared soon after being collected as the black areas quickly turn bitter.
 The taste is mild; cooking produces a large quantity of liquid.
 It can sometimes be used in mushroom soup with parasol mushroom.
 Large quantities, microwaved then frozen, can be used as the liquid component of risotto, replacing the usual chicken stock.
 While other mushrooms similar to Coprinus comatus contain coprine and are thus poisonous when consumed with alcohol, this specific species does not have that effect.